alltom/ruck/README.markdown

 <dd>maps to samples in an audio stream, providing a
 simple unit generator framework for reading and writing WAV files with effects</dd>

-<dt>ruck-glapp</dt>
-<dd>maps to real-time, but embedded in an OpenGL
-application</dd>
 </dl>

-VERY IMPORTANT NOTE! ruck was recently rewritten and these other projects have not yet been updated!
-So I highly recommend using the v0.2 gems for them all as your source of documentation unless you're using ruck by itself!